 Entries designated as American Sign Language categories must be presented entirely in American Sign Language.
-All entries not otherwise designated must be presented entirely in English.
+Entries designated as Spanish must be presented entirely in Spanish.
+All entries not otherwise designated, with the exception of Vocal Solo, Classical, Sr., must be presented entirely in English (see page 84, rule 4 for details).